 Place a red swimsuit on your work surface.
 If you cannot find a red one, use a white swimsuit and dye it red using fabric dyes, which can be found at your local craft store.
 Different fabric dyes recommend different instructions for use.
 Follow the directions included with the dye you choose.
 Allow the dye to dry completely before proceeding.
 Choose either a one-piece women's swimsuit or a pair of men's swim trunks.

-Tape a stencil spelling out the word “lifeguard” on the front of the swimsuit using masking tape.
-For a woman’s swimsuit, place the letters across the chest, centered.
-For the man’s costume, place the letters around the circumference of the left leg of the swim trunks.
+Tape a stencil spelling out the word "lifeguard" on the front of the swimsuit using masking tape.
+For a woman's lifeguard costume, place the letters across the swimsuit's chest, centered.
+For the man's costume, place the letters around the circumference of the left leg of the swim trunks.